Dr Vasilis Sarhosis

 - Areas of expertise: Masonry; Cultural Heritage; Ageing Infrastructure; Numerical Modelling; Remote Sensing; Structural Inspection; Digital twin

 - Email: V.Sarhosis@leeds.ac.uk

 - Phone: +44(0)113 343 9343

 - Location: 4.09 Civil Engineering

-Dr Vasilis Sarhosis is a University Lecturer in Structural Engineering at the School of Civil Engineering, University of Leeds and a Visiting Researcher at Newcastle University.
+Dr Vasilis Sarhosis is an Associate Professor in Structural Engineering at the School of Civil Engineering, University of Leeds and a Visiting Researcher at Newcastle University.
 Previously, he was a Lecturer in Infrastructure Engineering at the School of Engineering, Newcastle University (2016-2019), a Research Associate at the School of Engineering at Cardiff University (2013-2016) and a Research Fellow at the Institute for Resilient Infrastructure at University of Leeds (2011-2013).
 He holds both undergraduate and postgraduate degrees in Civil Engineering from the University of Leeds, and worked as a consultant Civil Engineer in UK.
 Dr Sarhosis is a Chartered Engineer (CEng) and a Fellow of the Higher Education Academy (FHEA) in UK.
-He is currently leading the Masonry Research Group and chairing the National Scientific Committee on the Analysis and Restoration of Structures of Architectural Heritage (ISCARSAH) which is part of the ICOMOS.
+He is currently chairing the National Scientific Committee on the Analysis and Restoration of Structures of Architectural Heritage (ISCARSAH) which is part of the ICOMOS.

 Scientific and Technical Committee Member

 - Chair of the National Scientific Committee on Structural Analysis and Restoration of Structures of Architectural Heritage (ISCARSAH) in UK.

 - Executive Committee Member of ICOMOS: International Council on Monuments and Sites.